 How Foley’s celebrated Christmas in Houston

-The iconic Houston department store, Foley’s, started a holiday tradition which still exists to this day
+Houston Foley’s downtown department store, started a holiday tradition which still exists to this day

-One of Houston’s most popular holiday traditions began in 1950.
+Foley’s opened its doors in 1947 and created one of Houston’s most popular holiday traditions in 1950.

 At the time, Foley’s was one of the city’s largest department stores.
 To help get the city ready for Christmas, it sponsored Santa’s ride from Union Station to its downtown store at 1110 Main.